(keep reading to learn what happened)

 The staff works hard during the relaunch, and Jon says this is one of his favorite bar rescues.

 So did Jon’s improvements in the Rob Ben’s Bar Rescue visit lead to lasting success?
-Let’s move onto the next section of our update.
+Let’s move onto the next section of our update and talk about whether Rob Ben’s Restaurant is still open in 2023.

 Rob Ben's Restaurant & Lounge Update - What Happened Next?